turbot/guardrails-docs/docs/7-minute-labs/terraform/index.md

 The `terraform plan` command provides a preview of the actions that Terraform will take in order to configure resources per the configuration file.
-In this case, a single Smart Folder resource will be added.
+In this case, a single Policy Pack resource will be added.

 4. Having reviewed the changes, apply the configuration to implement them.
    Before applying the change, Terraform will show you the planned changes and